geopm/geopm/service/test/README.md

 In the future it may make sense to split the unit tests in to two directories so that the service subdirectory is fully independent.

-The unit tests for the geopmdpy module have not yet been written.
+The unit tests for the geopmdpy module are located in `geopm/service/geopmdpy_test`.
-These will be located in `geopm/service/geopmdpy-test`.